-Students, staff, faculty, and visitors who wish to park on the Portland or Biddeford campuses must display a parking permit.
+Students, professional staff, faculty, and visitors who wish to park on the Portland or Biddeford campuses must display a parking permit.
 Students with vehicles should register them with the Permit Store.
 Enter "UNE" in the Permit Store search bar for a variety of parking choices.
 Temporary parking permits are furnished to guests of the University and part-time employees.
-For more information about parking permits, visit the Parking Policies page.
+For more information about parking permits, view our Parking Policies.

 UNE offers transportation alternatives designed to preserve the green spaces on our campuses and to practice one of the University's most cherished core values: stewardship of our environment.

 GO MAINE Commuter Connections is an online rideshare resource sponsored by the Maine Turnpike Authority and Maine Department of Transportation.
 These organizations have created a UNE-specific landing page for our faculty, professional staff, and students.
 Registering takes only minutes and a tip sheet is provided to help users search broad enough to find commuting partners, but narrow enough to make carpooling a pleasant experience for everyone.
 GO MAINE also offers rewards in the form of local vendor discounts and online coupons when users track their rideshares.
 An added bonus to carpooling to UNE is preferential parking spaces — see the carpool policy for faculty/professional staff or commuter students for more information.